SMosegaard/cds-lang/assignments/assignment-2/README.md

     - For the NN classifier, the training loss and validation accuracy curves will be plotted and saved.
     - Optionally, conducts permutation tests to assess statistical significance of the classifiers' performance.

-To better understand the code, all functions in the scripts ```src/XXX.py``` will include a brief descriptive text.
+To better understand the code, all functions in the scripts inside the ```src``` folder will include a brief descriptive text.

 ## Data